Mathematical Methods of Theoretical Physics: Decomposition of operators

-Note that the Schmidt decomposition cannot, in general, be extended for more factors than two.
-Note also that the Schmidt decomposition needs not be unique \cite{ekert:415}; in particular if some of the Schmidt coefficients $\sigma_i$ are equal.
-For the sake of an example for nonuniqueness of the Schmidt decomposition, take, for instance, the representation of the {\em Bell state} with the two bases
+Note that the Schmidt decomposition cannot, in general, be extended if there are more factors than two.
+Note also that the Schmidt decomposition needs not be unique;\cite{ekert:415} in particular, if some of the Schmidt coefficients $\sigma_i$ are equal.
+For the sake of an example of nonuniqueness of the Schmidt decomposition, take, for instance, the representation of the {\em Bell state} with the two bases

 as follows: